martialblog/docker-limesurvey/README.md

 The entrypoint will create a new config.php if none is provided and run the LimeSurvey command line interface for installation.

-**Hint**: Changing the *ADMIN_* configuration has no effect after initial configuration.
+**Hint**: Changing the *ADMIN_* configuration has no effect after the initial configuration.
 It's best to do this within the application.

 To change to LimeSurvey configuration, you can mount a Volume into the Container at: